-As you know, healthcare laws change often and this typically means changes for the entire staff at health clinics.
+“As you know, health care laws change often and this typically means changes for the entire staff at health clinics.
 To meet new regulations, our clinic switched to a new software program.
 This was causing some frustration for our clients.
-I was generally one of the first people to interact with these clients and was often able to alleviate some of their frustration through humor, a cheerful attitude and, sometimes, commiseration.
-As a people-person, I was usually able to identify the right tactic to take with our disgruntled clients.
+I was generally one of the first people to interact with these clients.
+I was often able to alleviate some of their frustration through humor, a cheerful attitude and, sometimes, commiseration.
+As a people person, I was usually able to identify the right tactic to take with our disgruntled clients”

 2. Part of your responsibilities in this position may include planning events to boost community support.
 Have you had the chance to plan events within a budget and how did the event turn out?

-I had an opportunity as a volunteer to help put together a summer health expo.
+“I had the opportunity as a volunteer to help put together a summer health expo.
 We planned to pass out bags of handouts and free samples to boost awareness of the most common summer health issues, such as sunburns and insect bites.
 My responsibilities included contacting local businesses for donations and financial support.
 I was also in charge of purchasing water bottles and samples of sunblock, as well as other items that went into the bags.
 Our event was well-attended and the bags of samples were well-stocked.
-I built some important relationships with contributing businesses that could be important for future events.
+I built important relationships with contributing businesses that could be important for future events.”

 3. The work of a clinical director often requires you to work late and come in early.
 Extra projects and community events may require you to work overtime.
 How do you plan to balance your professional and personal schedules to prevent conflicts?

-I believe that time management is a crucial skill for success in just about any area of life and especially at work.
-I plan to organize my work schedule so that I don’t lose time in unproductivity.
-I understand that some aspects of this job will require work outside of the typical workday, and I am happy to be available at those times.
-However, I believe that I am an efficient worker and that I'll be able to fulfill most duties within the allotted time.
+“I believe that time management is a crucial skill for success in just about any area of life and especially at work.
+I plan to organize my work schedule so I don’t waste time in unproductivity.
+I understand that some aspects of this job will require work outside the typical workday, and I am happy to be available at those times.
+However, I believe that I am an efficient worker and’ll be able to fulfill most duties within the allotted time.”

 Together we worked through the personal development plan, discussing each point and identifying some of the goals that the team member had not understood.
 I was able to clear up some misconceptions and help this team member overcome some professional obstacles.
 In the end, the individual made improvement and our team was stronger.
-I value the lessons I learned about team building and empowering others.
+I value the lessons I learned about team building and empowering others.”

 5. In your opinion, what are the essential skills that a successful clinical director needs?